Updated: Sep 13

+The situation made me laugh; it was nice to see someone interested in who I am.
 He was asking me questions and more questions when I stopped to talk and I said:

 'Stephen, I know you like listening to my stories but actually I am here to know a bit about you and how you wanted to be re-presented in my project.
 Do you remember my photography project?'
 I said.

 'Oh yes I remember your project.'
 He said.

 'You have to forgive me, but it has been a long time that I have been living by himself, and sometimes when I have guests, I like to talk with them.
 You are a guest today aren’t you?
 You are not a photographer.'

 Thinking about those words, that was true.
 I wasn't a photographer.

 I went there to visit him.

 'Yes Stephen', I said , 'You are right, I am not a photographer today, I came to meet you.'